szager-chromium/rr/Building-And-Installing.md

 VirtualBox **does not work** at this time because it doesn't support PMU virtualization.
 Because it's open-source, someone just needs to contribute that...

+Hyper-V also does not seem to support PMU virtualization.

 If rr isn't working at all, run `dmesg|grep PMU`.
 If you get output like
 ````
 [    0.311273] Performance Events: Fam15h core perfctr, Broken PMU hardware detected, using software events only.